iconify/documentation/documents/pages/types/iconify-icon.md

 - Contents can be manipulated, such as rotating or flipping an icon.
 This is much easier to do when there is no need to strip `[tag]svg` tag.
 - It gives components full control over `[tag]svg` tag, allowing addition/removal of custom attributes.
+- Makes it easy to use in various frameworks (such as React, Vue, Svelte), where `[tag]svg` element is created using framework's native code and content is set as its property.

 What if you need to set custom attributes to `[tag]svg`?
 You shouldn't need to do that.
 Components should have full control over `[tag]svg`, setting all events, ids, titles, customizing `[attr]viewBox`, appending additional shapes.
 If you want to set something like `[attr]fill` or `[attr]stroke`, wrap contents in `[tag]g` tag with those attributes.